Quantum complexity and topological phases of matter: Introduction

-So far, only the Nielsen-type approach to complexity \cite{Nielsen1,Jefferson:2017sdb,Chapman:2017rqy}, was tested in a couple of examples \cite{Ali:2018aon,Liu:2019aji,Xiong:2019xoh}.
+So far, only the Nielsen-type approach to complexity \cite{Nielsen1}, was applied to a couple of examples \cite{Ali:2018aon,Liu:2019aji,Xiong:2019xoh}.
 Since this framework, tailor-made for computer science, gives rise to numerous ambiguities in many-body physics, such as the choice of gates with their penalties, cost functions etc., it is not surprising that conclusions on whether complexity is sensitive enough differed between \cite{Ali:2018aon} and \cite{Liu:2019aji,Xiong:2019xoh}.
 Still \cite{Liu:2019aji,Xiong:2019xoh} argued that, with an appropriate choice for the ambiguities, one may detect different phases by discontinuities in Nielsen's complexity.
 Based on the above, whether or not complexity is a universal probe correlated with topological phases remains an open question.

-In this work we begin filling this gap by analyzing a new measure of state complexity proposed in \cite{Balasubramanian:2022tpr} called {\em spread complexity} (defined in the next section) in one of the simplest models with topological phases, the Su-Schrieffer-Heeger (SSH) model \cite{Su:1979ua}.
-This measure is much less ambiguous, relatively straightforward to compute and already proved handy in diagnosing quantum chaos \cite{Balasubramanian:2022tpr}.
-We first analytically compute the spread complexity of formation of the ground state and find that it is sensitive to the two phases of the model.
+In this work we shed new light on this issue by analyzing a recent measure of state complexity called {\em spread complexity} \cite{Balasubramanian:2022tpr} in one of the simplest models with topological phases, the Su-Schrieffer-Heeger (SSH) model \cite{Su:1979ua}.
+Spread complexity admits a clear definition valid in arbitrary quantum systems (including free and interacting field theories), is relatively straightforward to compute and already proved handy in diagnosing quantum chaos \cite{Balasubramanian:2022tpr}.
+A closely related K-complexity \cite{Parker:2018yvk} has also been extensively studied as a good probe of the operator growth in many-body systems. \\ We first analytically compute the spread complexity of formation of the ground state and find that it is sensitive to the two phases of the model.
+More precisely, it becomes constant in the topological phase.
 Next, we test its evolution following quantum quench protocols and find that it also distinguishes the phases even in this non-equilibrium scenario.
 Our analytical results not only reinforce the spread complexity as a powerful tool but also give a hope for universality in studying topological phases from the perspective of complexity.

-This letter is organised as follows.
-We first briefly review the spread complexity based on the Krylov basis \cite{Balasubramanian:2022tpr}.
-Next, apply it in the SSH model and evaluate complexity of formation for the ground state.
-Then, we consider the time evolution of complexity following quantum quench with different SSH Hamiltonians.
-Finally, we conclude and discuss future directions.
-Technical details are included in three appendices.